-When Should You Export Forms to Native Excel (XLS) instead of CSV?
+When Should You Export Forms to Native Excel (XLSX) instead of CSV?

 FormSmarts allows customers to collect online form submissions on the cloud and download aggregated entries in a format, CSV, which is supported by all spreadsheet applications (including Microsoft Excel, Apple Numbers and Apache OpenOffice) and many other data analysis tools.
 We’ve recently added the option to export form responses to native Excel format (.xlsx or .xls) instead of the default CSV for Excel.